-The gas supply pipe must be suitably dimensioned according to current regulations (UNI 7129) in order to guarantee correct gas flow rate to the burner even in conditions of maximum generator output and to guarantee appliance efficiency (technical specifications).
-The coupling system must comply with current standards (UNI 1775).
+The gas supply pipe must be suitably dimensioned according to current regulations in order to guarantee correct gas flow rate to the burner even in conditions of maximum generator output and to guarantee appliance efficiency (technical specifications).
+The coupling system must conform to standards in force (EN 1775).